 It’s no secret.
 Older, uncertified wood stoves and inserts are dirty, less efficient and pollute the air – both inside your home and the air around your neighborhood.

-We are currently offering wood stove programs for residents within the Tacoma-Pierce County Smoke Reduction Zone and the greater Pierce County area.
+We offer wood stove programs for residents within the Tacoma-Pierce County Smoke Reduction Zone.

 Smoke Reduction Zone Residents

-Have you heard it will be illegal to own or operate an uncertified wood stove in the Smoke Reduction Zone after October 1, 2015?
+As of October 1, 2015, it is illegal to own or operate an uncertified wood stove in the Smoke Reduction Zone.
 If you live in this zone, find out more about the rule by visiting the Wood Stove Rule page.

 Wood Stove Buy Back